Lachi90/ngrx-training/README.md

 > Reducers are responsible to transition the state from one to the next.
 Reducers have functions which are trigger on base of the action's type.

 ### Selectors
-> Selectors are pure functions used for obtaining slices of store state.
+> Selectors are pure functions used for obtaining slices of the store state.

 # Development Parts
 ## Packages added